Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 This was one of the surprises, not as loud or dramatic as the other zones, but some of the most fun slides are here.
 Flight of the Kinnarees is the standout: a duelling tube slide where two people can race down side by side into a deep pool (3.1 metres!).
 It sounds scary, but it’s actually smooth and super fun.

 Angel’s Slides is the longest slide in the park, and it is also designed for racing.
 The turns are tight and fast, and it takes a while to get to the bottom, which makes it worth queuing for.
-Right nearby is FlowRider, a constant artificial wave where you can try surfing or bodyboarding.
-It’s harder than it looks, but great to watch even if you don’t try it yourself.
+Right nearby is FlowRider, a constant artificial wave for surfing or bodyboarding.
+I tried it.
+I fell off immediately, got back on, fell off again, and spent the next ten minutes watching other people do exactly the same thing.
+Occasionally someone gets it right and the small crowd watching gives a cheer.
+It’s worth attempting once just for the experience, and genuinely entertaining to watch even if you decide your dignity isn’t worth the risk.

-When we needed a break, we floated in the Emerald Pool, a quieter pool than the main bay, or chilled at the Sand Bar, which is a proper swim-up bar with stools in the water and see-through acrylic panels.
+When I needed a break, I floated in the Emerald Pool, a quieter pool than the main bay, or chilled at the Sand Bar, which is a proper swim-up bar with stools in the water and see-through acrylic panels.
 A good spot to recharge without drying off.

 The Village

-Tucked between Coral World and the Great Andaman Bay is The Village, the main food court and dining area.
-It’s shaped like a floating Thai market, with little stalls arranged around a central pond.
-It’s a bit touristy in design, but still charming, and there’s a decent selection of local and international food.
+Tucked between Coral World and the Great Andaman Bay, The Village is the main food court.
+It’s styled like a floating Thai market, stalls arranged around a small central pond.
+A bit touristy in design, but it works.

 Practical Info about Andamanda Water Park

 Opening Hours: Daily from 10 am to 7 pm.
-We usually try to arrive before 11 to make the most of it and avoid some of the afternoon queues.
+I usually try to arrive before 11 to make the most of it and avoid some of the afternoon queues.

-Tickets: As of now, adult tickets are around 1,800 THB, and kids under 122 cm pay around 1,200 THB.
+Tickets: Adult tickets are 1,800 Baht, and kids (91-121 cm) and seniors (60+) pay 1,200 Baht.
+Children under 90 cm enter free.
 They often have family or group packages online that are cheaper than walk-in rates.
 You can also rent a private cabana for the day if you want extra shade and space.

-Lockers & Rentals: Lockers are available near the entrance, and they are of different sizes depending on how much stuff you bring.
-You can rent towels, but we always bring our own.
+Lockers & Rentals: Lockers are 200 Baht, available near the entrance in different sizes depending on how much stuff you bring.
+Towel rental is 200 Baht, but I always bring my own.
 They also provide life vests for kids and for some rides.

 Transport: It’s easy to reach from Patong, Kata, or Chalong.
-We usually drive, but they also have shuttle buses and parking on-site.
+I usually drive, but they also have shuttle buses and parking on-site.
 It’s just off the Bypass Road near Central Festival.

 Accessibility: The park has ramps and access points for wheelchairs, and some pools have gradual entry, but the bigger slides obviously have stairs.